nillebco/nillebco.github.io/blog/post/caddy-as-a-reverse-proxy-in-a-podman-rootless-setup.md

 So, in the days of ChatGPT and Copilot, an MVP was ready in the matter of hours.
 But not everything was working as expected, since the proxy was replacing the client IP address with the podman daemon IP address (10.89.x.y).
 Also, I was computing the wrong schema for the realtive URIs: http instead of https.

 In my intended infrastructure, a single reverse proxy serves multiple services (say CDN, analytics, other).
 The reverse proxy choice was made several months in the past, and I was satisfied with it.
-Long story short, after having tried traefik and discarded the option to move to a rootful podman, I went the "caddy beta”route.
+Long story short, after having tried traefik and discarded the option to move to a rootful podman, I went the "caddy beta"route.

 Caddy supports these features in rootless podman thanks to socket activation (a systemd feature) but version 2.9.0 is required (still a beta at the time of writing).